Health Care and Insurance

 Please be aware of the following:

-- All ACE students, and all other students registered for seven or more on-campus credits, are eligible to use the Health Service.
+- All students registered in seven or more on-campus credits are eligible to use the Health Service.
 Doctor visits are always free.

 - Students with fewer than seven credits, students whose classes are off-campus, and students' spouses, may pay the health fee at any time during the semester for access to the clinic.
 The Health Service does not see children.